nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to list persons
-2. AddressBook shows a list of persons
+2. Socius shows a list of persons
 3. User requests to edit the personal details of a specific person in the list
 4. Socius edits the personal details of the person